-2. Purchasing your DC Metro card (SmarTrip card).
+2. Purchase your DC Metro card (SmarTrip card).

 TIP TWO: Fares differ based on time of day!
 Peak fares basically coincide with rush-hour, from opening to 9:30 a.m. and from 3:00 to 7:00 p.m.

-When you enter the station, you’ll probably encounter an escalator or two.
+When you enter the DC Metro station, you’ll probably encounter an escalator or two.
 The escalator at Rosslyn station is really, really, really long!

 Head to the turnstiles and place your SmarTrip card on the circle that matches.
-This signals to your account where you are boarding the metro.
+This signals to your account where you are boarding the DC Metro.